LoonDread/About-my-profile-picture/Autistic me portait information.md

 ## The skull in my Mouth

 The skull represent two things my obsession with the band The misfits and my need for Chewerly (chewable jewelry).

+Why are obsession important to me?

+- Gives me something to think about and learn about.
+- Occupies me.
+- Gives me to talk about.
+-
 </details>
 <details>
 <summary>The love haert mark</summary>